Candid B Cream: Uses and Side Effects

 - Be sure to inform your doctor if your condition worsens or does not improve after one week of treatment for jock itch or ringworm or two weeks of treatment for athlete's foot.

-- If you are pregnant or planning on becoming pregnant, be sure to ask your doctor about using Candid B because its effects on infants are unknown.
+- If you are pregnant or planning on becoming pregnant, be sure to ask your doctor about using this medication because its effects on infants are unknown.

 - Also, tell your doctor if you have any other allergies.
 This product contains inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.